ravendb/ravendb-python-embedded/labs/04-embedded-secured.md

 ## Certificates

-`secured()` needs a server `.pfx` and a client `.pem`; a password and a CA certificate are optional.
-In production you bring your own (for example from RavenDB's setup wizard or your CA).
+The server `.pfx` is required.
+The client `.pem` is needed when `EmbeddedServer` creates authenticated document stores; a password and a CA certificate are optional.
+To configure only the HTTPS server and use clients managed elsewhere, call `options.secured(server_pfx_path)`.

+In production you bring your own certificates (for example from RavenDB's setup wizard or your CA).
 The lab generates a throwaway self-signed pair so it can run unattended; that generator is demo code, not something to ship.
 A RavenDB server certificate needs the right extensions (digitalSignature key usage, serverAuth/clientAuth EKU, and SANs for how the server is reached), which the lab's generator sets.